wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 When you are ready, proceed to the following exercises, but take your time.

+{{< alert title="For what it's worth" color="warning" >}}
 I'm always in too much of a rush to move on to new exercises.
 It's easy to underestimate the _degree_ of mastery required with each exercise.
 Keep at it until you can't stand it any longer, and only then move to the next exercise.
+{{< /alert >}}

 ### Soloing over a minor blues

-When you're ready, the first chord progression to explore is the i to the iv, and iv to i in a minor blues.
-This is explored in {{< tdgref "blues/minor-penta/min-i-iv" >}}:
+When you're ready, the first chord progression to explore is the i to the iv, and iv to i in a minor blues:

 {{< tdgalert "blues/minor-penta/min-i-iv" />}}

-After a while it should become obvious that the root note always sounds "best" (or at least "most resolved").
+After a while, it should be obvious that the root note always sounds "best" over each chord (or at least "most resolved").

 The movement from a i chord to a iv chord (or back from the iv to the i) is **extremely** common.
 Listen to how each of the five notes sounds over each chord.

 Notice how the note D sounds a bit out of place over Am.
-That's because Am7 comprses the notes A, C, E, G --- with no D present.
+That's because Am7 comprises the notes A, C, E, and G --- but not D.

 As soon as Dm comes around, though, that D note sounds particularly sweet.
 Playing D right as the chords change _emphasizes the change_.
 Nothing sounds